 One of your best resources before your visit is the Kings Island Accessibility page.

-Boarding Pass Program
+The Boarding Pass Program at Kings Island

 This made all the difference!